armandocat/steemit-more-info/README.md

 A lot of tools!

 **_So why another tool???_**
-Because this is a chrome extension that you install on your browser, and then **all the informations you need will be available to you directly on steemit.com!**
+Because this is a Chrome and Firefox extension that you install on your browser, and then **all the informations you need will be available to you directly on steemit.com!**

 _Please take into consideration that this is a new project that I just started, and the features are limited to just a few so far!
 I'm planning to add more and more features in the next versions.
 Every suggestion and idea is very much appreciated!_